nyu-projects/binocular-disparity/README.md

 # Computing Binocular Disparity with Convolutional Neural Networks and Conditional Random Fields

 This is a code repository for computing binocular disparity with a combination of Convolutional Neural Networks and Conditional Random Fields.
 The disparity model requires **zero labeled training examples**.
 A pre-trained ImageNet CNN is used for feature extraction.
 This project was assembled for Joan Bruna's 2018 NYU course "Inference and Representation." in a team of 2 (Ambuj Ojha and Reuben Feinman).
-For a full project description, see our poster at the following link which won the Best poster award in the course and was selected to be displayed at an NYU event.
+For a full project description, see our poster at the following link which won the Best Poster award in the course and was selected to be displayed at an NYU event.

 <http://www.cns.nyu.edu/~reuben/files/Poster-BinocularDisparity.pdf>